 This is one of my favorite stories to tell.
 Now.
 For a long time, during and immediately after, I didn’t find the humor in it at all.
-Despite how the mere thought of it brought my husband to giggles.
+My husband, however, was brought to giggles at the mere mention of it.
 Seriously, I kid you not.
 Giggles.

 It was spring 2003, I was in my last semester at NIU as a return student.
 I had completed the Visual Communications requirements and was filling out the last of my gen eds with a feel-good sociology course and Paper-making.
 At the time, the fiber arts studio was located in a separate facility, across the street from the Art Building.
 The everybody-get-along-and-have-high-self-esteem class was located on the other side of campus.
 I wasn’t in the art building at all that semester.